Career Development Professional

 The following program learning outcomes identify what students will know and learn by the end of their program:

-- Utilize self-reflective and critical thinking skills to enhance counselling, teaching and learning strategies with groups and individuals.
+- Apply self-reflective and critical thinking skills to enhance counselling, teaching, and learning strategies with groups and individuals that meet ethical principles.

-- Integrate the use of Internet technologies into the full spectrum of Career Development processes and applications.
+- Integrate appropriate technologies into the full spectrum of Career Development strategies to maximize service delivery to clients.

 Expectation 1 – Collaboration with other Students